MileHacker Logo

 Water Sports & Wildlife

 Water-based Sports and Pastimes: Limited within Douala due to river pollution and a lack of dedicated facilities.
 Water-based activities like boat trips on the Wouri River can be set up informally, but not for sports.
 Adventure Sports and Adrenaline Experiences: Not available in Douala.
 Wildlife Encounters and Safaris: Not available in Douala.
-Such encounters require travel to national parks like Korup A Nature reserve or Waza National Park (which are significantly far).
+Such encounters require travel to national parks like Korup A Nature reserve or Waza National Park (that are significantly far).

 Cycling & Mountain Biking